PII vs PI: Know What the Differences Are

 Both identifiable information (PII) and personal information (PI) have a level of sensitivity attached to them.

 PII consists of identifying details that can accurately identify an individual's identity.
-On the other hand, PI is a category that includes data that can be linked to an individual or even a household.
+On the other hand, PI is a category that includes data that can be linked to a data subject or even a household.

 Businesses use methods to gather both identifiable information (PII) and personal information (PI).
 These methods include interactions, such, as subscribing to newsletters, as well as offline approaches, like filling out forms at events.